Szybet/WatchySourcingHub/README.md

 - You buying from mouser / any shop that is not aliexpress really will be a better experience for you - warranty, faster shipping, safer shipping, better packaging, better more quality components (battery, case & strap).
 Do I really need to explain that aliexpress is the last resort for buying stuff?
 - The V3 has some cool features (mainly for me bigger flash) <sub>and some flaws</sub> If you can get either one of them, then get the newer version (as software support will slowly shift to the newer one)
 - Communication recently improved, I hope I will not need to remove this statement from here
+- Do note that as of 27.07.2024 the schematics still weren't released.
+It's almost 2 months now, that's bad.

 Also SQFMI about the clones: